 Pareto Chart

-Pareto Chart is a graphical tool to map and grade business process problems from the most recurrent to the least frequent.
-They can be used to define the scope of a project by identifying the most significant issues that need to be addressed.
+A Pareto Chart is a graphical tool for mapping and grading business process problems from the most recurrent to the least frequent.
+It can be used to define the scope of a project by identifying the most significant issues that need to be addressed.

-By identifying the most frequently occurring problems or separating the vital few from the trivial, many project teams can prioritize their efforts and ensure they are first addressing the most critical issues.
+By identifying the most frequently occurring problems or separating the vital few from the trivial, many project teams can prioritize their efforts and ensure they first address the most critical issues.

 Fishbone Diagrams